-CA Founda tion New Syllabus Super Sit ECONOMICS CHAPTER 1 - NAT Basis of Difference Economics Business Economics Meaning Framing of econom principles to solv economic problems 1 Character Micro & Macro economic Micro economic Main Task Fulfilment of needs o individuals & also entities. f Proper decision making in a particular business entity Nature Positive as well as Normative Normative Scope Wider Scope Narrow scope Branches It has business economics as its applied branch.
+ECONOMICS CHAPTER 1 TAXES Basis of Difference Economics Business Economics Meaning Framing of economic principles to solv economic problems Character Micro & Macro economic Micro economic Main Task Fulfilment of needs of individuals & also entities.
+Proper decision making in a particular business entity Nature Positive as well as normative Normative Scope Wider Scope Narrow scope Branches It has business economics as its applied branch.
 It is an applied branch of economics Concerned with All theories relating to production, distribution & consumption Only profit theory ignoring other theories Analysis Invovled Analysis of macro level issues like growth, inflation & emp.
-Analysis of micro level issues like demand, supply & profit Concentration only on economic aspects Both economic as well as non-economic aspects of any business problem Validity of Assumptions Based on certain assumptions Some assumptions become invalid when applied.
+Analysis of micro level issues like demand, supply & profit Concentration only on economic aspects Both economic as well as non-economic aspects of any business problem Validity of Assumptions and the same of the same Some assumptions become invalid when applied.